-Each employee, as a condition of employment, will abide by the policy.
 In addition, any employee engaged in the performance of a federal grant or contract will, as a condition of employment, notify his or her supervisor no later than five (5) days after any conviction under a criminal drug statute for a violation that occurred in the workplace.
-When a supervisor is notified by an employee of such a conviction, he or she shall immediately notify the Vice President of Human Resources and the Senior Associate Provost for Research.
+When a supervisor is notified by an employee of such a conviction, he or she shall immediately notify the Associate Vice President of Human Resources and the Vice President of the Office of Research and Sponsored Programs.
 The Office of Research and Sponsored Programs will notify the appropriate federal agency within ten (10) days of receiving notice of such conviction.